PacoVu/havenondemand-python-v2.0/README.md

 Version V2.0 also supports bulk input (source inputs can be an array) where an HOD API is capable of doing so.

+Code your Python app with PyCharm or https://www.jetbrains.com/pycharm/download

 ----
 ## Integrate HODClient into Python project
 1. Download the HODClient library for Python.